Geraldine

 a wastepaper bin designed to look in place

-a boy kick-boxes an aloe vera leaf
+boy kick-boxes an aloe vera leaf

 a van collects waste